Skip to content

 When a project has more than one tracker bound, the project page renders a tab strip above the issue list — one tab per binding, labeled with the provider and external project key.

-Starting a sprint from an issue
+Starting an intent from an issue

-• The issue title as its name
+• The issue title becomes the intent title

 Reconnecting a tracker